Pinkish-Warrior/webpage/readme.md

 ## I am Tania, a junior software developer.

-With no two days being the same; learning to `{code}` has brought me fresh and exciting challenges, gaining additional skills, which led me to a new career path in Software Development; by creating and maintaining computers' software applications, websites and having FUN 🎉.
+With no two days being the same; learning to `{code}` has brought me fresh and exciting challenges, gaining additional skills, which led me to a new career path in Software Development; by creating and maintaining computers' software applications, websites and last but not least having FUN 🎉.
 <br />
 <br />